 In May 2011, the FASB issued amended standards that revised the application of the valuation premise of highest and best use of an asset, the application of premiums and discounts for fair value determination, as well as the required disclosures for transfers between Level 1 and Level 2 fair value measures and the highest and best use of nonfinancial assets.
 The update provides additional disclosures regarding Level 3 fair value measurements and clarifies certain other existing disclosure requirements.
 The new guidance is effective prospectively for fiscal years, and interim periods within those years, beginning after December 15, 2011.
-The Net Assets of the Plan are not expected to be affected by the adoption of the new guidance.
+The Plan adopted this guidance during the 2012 Plan Year and the adoption did not have a material impact on net assets of the Plan.